 Biometrics in Employment and Recruiting

-Biometric data usage in the recruiting and employment context is under intense scrutiny.
+Biometric data usage in the context of recruiting and employment is under intense scrutiny.
 For instance, Amazon faced a lawsuit for using and sharing the biometric data of their employees without proper consent due to potential violations of biometric and privacy laws.

 Biometrics in Public Places and Retail